euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 Outcomes and Lessons Learnt
 ---------------------------
-The architecture of an ``aftershock`` core and a set of separate calculation scripts has been a success:
+The overal architecture has been a success:

+- Performance is significantly improved.
-- Performance has been significantly improved and post-processing can easily be integrated with analysis runs if required.
+- Post-processing can easily be integrated with analysis runs if required.
 - Maintainability and extensibility of the calculations has been vastly improved.
-- Python + numpy vastly better language for numerical calcs than VBA with very simplistic array support, can get on with the difficult bits.
+- Python and ``numpy`` form a vastly more usable and concise high-language for describing calculations than VBA, allowing engineers to concentrate on the logic rather than limitations imposed by the language.
-- The ``aftershock`` core is being re-used across different models.
+- The ``aftershock`` core is reusable across different models, saving considerable effort.
-- Cross-platform; entire stack running on Windows and Linux.

-Challenges:
-- Education requirements: Teach users Python.
-Familar with other high-level scripting languages (e.g. VBA or DSL for scripting analysis software) but still generators, etc quite new.
-Then teach users numpy element-based thinking - very hard.
+- Cross-platform portability to Windows and Linux was achieved without any significant effort for the calculation scripts and plotting module, providing flexibility for future deployment.

+However there were a number of challenges, some of which were expected at the outset and some which were not:

+*Education and training:* As discussed a key driver for the architecture was that it was intended that the calculation scripts would be written by seismic engineers, as they were the domain experts.
+Some of these engineers, although not all, were already familiar with Python, often from scripting environoments provided by commercial analysis software.
+Others were familar with other high-level scripting languages such as VBA.
+In general users found it relatively simple to pick up and start developing procedural and simple object-orientated Python, although some "Pythonic" features such as generators were less familar.
+The use of ``numpy`` then required users to learn a third programming paradigm; vectorised element-wise operations.
+While the basic concepts were easily understood, learning when procedural code with explicit loops or vectorised code is more appropriate requires considerably more experience and guidance.
+Performance had not previously been critical for most engineers and hence basic optimisation techniques such as moving constant expressions outside of loops were not necessarily obvious.
+The API for the scientitic Python stack contains some subtleties and inconsistenciess too, for example the three *TODO*

+- ``abs()``, ``numpy.abs()``
+- ``math.exp()``, ``numpy.exp()``,
+- ``math.pi``, ``scipy.pi``, ``numpy.pi``

 - Still requires thinking about performance. e.g. move constants outside of loops.
 Some subtleties too - e.g. why sum() or numpy.sum() [bad example]
 - Lack of brackets not a problem, but use of signficant whitespace was!
 - Installation: Installation of Python/numpy/scipy difficult on non-administrator Windows machines.